-- 2016c).
-National statistical offices play a central role in national follow-up and review processes, including the development of national indicators. - Disaggregation: The very people the SDGs are expected not to leave behind are in many invisible due cases to missing underrepresented data.
-It is important to invest in the regular and systematic collection of disaggregated data (by sex, age and other socio-economic salient characteristics. including income/wealth, location, class, ethnicity and other) in accordance with SDG Target 17.18. - Standardization and comparability: National data needs to be comparable and standardized to feed into global monitoring.
+2016c).
+National statistical offices play a central role in national follow-up and review processes, including the development of national indicators.

+- Disaggregation: The very people the SDGs are expected not to leave behind are in many cases invisible due to missing or underrepresented data.
+It is important to invest in the regular and systematic collection of disaggregated data (by sex, age and other salient socio-economic characteristics. including income/wealth, location, class, ethnicity and other) in accordance with SDG Target 17.18. - Standardization and comparability: National data needs to be comparable and standardized to feed into global monitoring.
 This will require well-established reporting mechanisms from countries to the international statistical system and an increased adoption of internationally agreed standards at the national level (UNITAR 2016). - New sources of data: NSOs are the main providers of data for monitoring the SDGs, but they can also benefit from new opportunities to complement traditional sources of data with big data, data coming from other state institutions, civil society and the private sector (UNITAR 2016).